alucryd/oxyromon/README.md

 Both console and arcade (WIP) systems are supported using Logiqx DAT files.
 The former requires No-Intro or Redump DAT files, the latter can use MAME or FBNeo DAT files.

+### Quick start

+To create and manage a new system, you need a Logiqx DAT file.
+Cartridge based consoles and computers can be downloaded from [Dat-o-Matic](https://datomatic.no-intro.org/).
+CD based ones can be downloaded from [Redump](http://redump.org/).
+Alternatively the `download-dats` subcommand can download and import Redump DATs for you because they offer direct links.
+Arcade DATs are a bit harder to find, [libretro](https://git.libretro.com/libretro/FBNeo/-/tree/master/dats) has some.

+Manually downloaded DATs are then imported using the `import-dats` subcommand.
+Once a system has been created, you can start importing ROMs using the `import-roms` subcommand.
+Imported ROMs that check out will be placed in the main folder of their respective system.
+They can then be sorted using the `sort-roms` subcommand according to your configuration.
+Please add at least one region in the `REGIONS_ALL` or `REGIONS_ONE` list beforehand.
+See configuration below.

+You can also convert ROMs between various formats using the `convert-roms` subcommand, check them later on with the `check-roms` subcommand, or purge them with the `purge-roms` subcommand to empty `Trash` folders or find manually deleted ROMs.

 ### Compilation

 The CLI has no specific requirement, you can just: